BETA PHOTO: Hackberry Wash Wall from the road.

 : ... : Hackberry Wash Wall

-This crack offers sizes all the way from fingers to offwidth but has an awesome overhanging fist section.
+This crack offers sizes all the way from fingers to offwidth and has an awesome overhanging fist section.
 It goes up a southward facing feature which is located south of all publicly documented routes in Snow Canyon.
-I wasn't able to find out for sure who first climbed it and put the two (now very old) pitons and webbing up, but Ron Olevsky was one of the first to pioneer this area and a source told me that he had been getting first accents in the immediate vicinity.
-It wouldn't be like him to p...[more]
+I wasn't able to find out for sure who first climbed it and put the two (now very old) pitons and webbing up, but Ron Olevsky was one of the first to pioneer this area and a source told me that he had been getting first accents in the immediate area.
+It wouldn't be like him to pass ...[more]
 Browse More Classics in UT

 Apr 21, 2006